Welcome to Converting to Hope: A Gentle Invitation to Taste and See

 Because for Teresa of Calcutta, holiness wasn’t complicated.
 It was love in action — here, now, no excuses.

-For more reflections on saints who walk beside us in everyday life, follow Converting to Hope.
+For more reflections on saints who walk beside us in everyday life, follow Converting to Hope or visit our store to show your support.

 Sunday, March 2, 2025